 You may be entitled to a time limited service to get you back on your feet after a period of illness or a hospital stay.

-This time limited period is funded by the NHS so you will not be charged for the first six weeks of the service, but you will need to pay for any subsequent care and support after this.
+This time limited period is funded on your behalf initially but you will need to pay for any subsequent care and support after this.

 Telecare gives you support in your own home and helps you to remain independent.
 It is an alarm and monitoring service which allows you to call for help and assistance when needed.